Andre-Codes/bereans_blog/_posts/2025-12-09-the-kingdom-they-expected.md

 * Zechariah’s promised King coming and reigning
 * The covenant guarantees to Abraham and David

+You also know your own history; that even when Israel fell under harsh discipline, exile, or rebuke, God never abandoned His covenant people.
+Judgment was real, but it was never final.
+Again and again, Scripture taught that after a period of chastening, God restored His people and turned His face back toward them.

-Then John appears, fulfilling Isaiah 40:3 and Malachi 3:1, announcing:
+Now here we are, John appears, fulfilling Isaiah 40:3 and Malachi 3:1, announcing:

 <span class="scripture">“Repent, for the kingdom of heaven is at hand.”</span>